Pradyot Bikram Manikya Deb Barma

-Kirit Pradyot Manikya Deb Barma Bahadur is the current head of the Tripuri royal family and is the titular king.
+Pradyot Manikya Deb Barma (born 4 July 1978) is the current titular King (Maharaja) and statesman from Tripura.
 He was born in New Delhi, and now resides in Agartala, Tripura.
 He also served as the editor of TNT-The Northeast Today.
 He is the current chairman of The Indigenous Progressive Regional Alliance also known as TIPRA Motha.
 He is known as 'Bubagra' among his people and is one of the active voices for the rights of Indigenous Tripuri people of Tripura.

-Early life
+Early life and education

-Bubagra Pradyot Manikya was born at New Delhi on 4 July 1978 as the first son of Maharaja Kirit Bikram Kishore Debbarma.(The 185th King of Tripura) and Maharani Bhibu Kumari Devi.
+Pradyot was born in New Delhi on 4 July 1978 as the first son of Kirit Bikram Kishore Debbarma and Bhibu Kumari Devi.
 His childhood days were spent in Shillong, Meghalaya at the Tripura castle.
-Also, his initial to higher education was from Shillong itself.
+He studied history at St. Edmund's College, Shillong.

 Political career

-Pradyot Manikya's work, philanthropy, activism, and politics revolves around the sociopolitical, economic, and cultural development of the indigenous people of Tripura.
+Pradyot Manikya's work, philanthropy, activism, and politics revolve around the socio-political, economic, and cultural development of the Indigenous people of Tripura.

+Indian National Congress

 As a youth, Pradyot Manikya was an active Indian National Congress politician.
-His father Kirit Bikram Debbarma was a three-time MP and his mother Bibhu Kumari, a two-time Congress MLA who had served as the Revenue Minister of Tripura.
-Although Pradyot did not contest election until the 2021 TTAADC election, he had remained active in protest, agitations and movement for the Tipra people of Tripura.
+His father Kirit Bikram Debbarma was a three-time MP and his mother Bibhu Kumari Devi, a two-time Congress MLA had served as the Revenue Minister of Tripura.
+Although Pradyot did not contest election until the 2021 TTAADC election, he had remained active in protest, agitations and movement for the Tiprasa people of Tripura.

 In the 2018 Lok Sabha election, he was an active campaigner for his sister Maharaj Kumari Pragya Debbarma who contested for the Tripura East.
 He had also tried to forge a regional alliance during that period which did not happen.

-2019-
+Exit from Indian National Congress: 2019

 After the fallout with the Tripura Pradesh Congress in 2019, Bubagra Pradyot Manikya resigned from the President post over the dispute of NRC case filing and took a break from active politics.
 However, he started to gain voice and support for his agitation against the Citizenship Amendment Bill, 2018 (now an act).
 He also jointly filed a case with TPF Supremo Patal Kanya Jamatia in the Supreme Court to revoke CAA in the state of Tripura and enforce NRC with the cut off year as 1951.